mapprotocol/developer-docs/docs/base/omnichain-dapp/index_en.md

 12. The **`TransferIn`** method will verify this proof data in the light client of the MAP Relay Chain deployed on Polygon.
 13. If the verification is successful, the MOS contract will call the logic contract of the all-chain dApp on Polygon and execute the passed calldata.
 14. The logic contract of the all-chain dApp can Emit an Event similar to 'execution completed'.
-## MAP Protocol OmniApp Key Components
+## MAP Protocol Omnichain dApp Key Components
 ### [MOS Contract](https://github.com/mapprotocol/mapo-service-contracts/blob/main/evm/contracts/MapoServiceV3.sol)
 The MAPO Omnichain Service Contract is the core contract of MAP Protocol responsible for cross-chain message transmission.
 MOS Contracts are deployed on the source chain, MAP Relay Chain, and target chain to send, undertake, and receive cross-chain messages.
 The omnichain dApp involves two key methods:
 \